 A common argument for the acceptance of homosexuality and same-sex marriage is that, if God is love, He would not condemn the love of others.
-The main problem with this is what kind of “love” we’re talking about.
+The main problem with this is the kind of “love” we’re talking about.

 First John 4:8 says, “Whoever does not love does not know God, because God is love.”
 The “love” referenced here is the Greek agape.
 This type of love is the conscious act of sacrificing one’s own desires, comfort, and even well-being for the sake of another.
-It is the love that sent Jesus to die on the cross for our sins (Romans 5:8).
-And the love that led God to send Him (John 3:16).
+It is love that sent Jesus to die on the cross for our sins (John 3:16; Romans 5:8).
 The greatest fulfillment of this love is to sacrifice one’s life for another (John 15:13).

 The question, then, becomes what constitutes the well-being of another?
-The world and maybe even our own sensitivities might say that to allow another to live in a homosexual relationship is to see to their well-being.
+The world and maybe even our own sensitivities might say that allowing others to live in a homosexual relationship is to see to their well-being.
 The Bible says otherwise.
-Romans 1:26 says it is disgraceful and dishonoring.
+Romans 1:26 says homosexuality is disgraceful and dishonoring.
 First Corinthians 6:9 says it will keep a person from the kingdom of God.
-First Corinthians 6:18 says that homosexual behavior is a sin against one’s own body.
+First Corinthians 6:18 says that sexual immorality, including homosexuality, is a sin against one’s own body.

-If this is true and homosexual behavior is dishonoring, a separation from God’s blessing, and self-harm, then the loving thing to do is to stay away from it.
+If homosexuality results in a dishonoring, harmful separation from God’s blessing, then the loving thing to do is to stay away from it.
 To encourage others to indulge in sin is to encourage them to reject God’s blessings on their lives.
 It is the opposite of love.

 That being said, those with homosexual attractions are in desperate need of love.
 Even if they agree with the Bible that homosexuality is a sin and resolve not to seek fulfillment of their sexual desires, they must still find love in other relationships—the self-sacrificing love of agape and the friendly companionship of phileo.
 When our emotional and social needs for love are met, we are less likely to seek fulfillment in unbiblical ways.
-It’s no different for single heterosexuals than for those with homosexual attraction.
+The need for love is no different for single heterosexuals than it is for those with homosexual attraction.